 (For the curious: the cells are called melanocytes, the part of the ear they live in is the stria vascularis, and what they keep running is the chemical balance the cochlea needs to turn sound into nerve signals.)

 BEW alpacas live normal lives in every other respect - they grow, breed, and integrate with the herd.
 They learn to take visual cues from their flock-mates.
 But they cannot be safely worked alone outside fence lines, they're easily startled by approach from behind, and most registries explicitly mark BEW as a congenital defect.
+To avoid producing deaf crias, never breed two white-spotting carriers together and consistently track white-spotting traits in your herd records.

 Solid white is not the same as Blue-Eyed White